RichardBzar/RichardBzar.github.io/essays/softwareengr.md

 ## Conclusion

   Overall Functional Programming, and User Interface Frameworks were two of the most useful and important topics I've learned in this course.
-They brought me convenience that can also be applicable in other instances of my lifestyle.
+They brought me convenience that can also be applicable in other instances of my lifestyle such as game development or app development.
+These tools make programming more understandable and create a more favorable toolset I can use for future projects.